 The objective of this document is to provide step-by-step instructions for configuring and running simple JMS Point-to-Point (P2P) and Publish and Subscribe (Pub Sub PubSub Pub-Sub Pub/Sub Publish/Subscribe) applications in WebSphere MQ V7 for UNIX and Windows.

 MQ 7.0.1 was used to run the examples in this techdoc.
-When using MQ 7.1 or MQ 7.5 or later, the new command "setmqenv" (introduced with MQ 7.1) needs to be used during the initial setup.
-The following technote has the complete list of steps customized for using MQ 7.1 or 7.5:
+When using MQ 7.1, 7.5, 8.0 or later, the new command "setmqenv" (introduced with MQ 7.1) needs to be used during the initial setup.
+The following technote has the complete list of steps customized for using MQ 7.1 or later:

 In UNIX, the JMSAdmin tool is used to populate the Java Naming and Directory Interface (JNDI) with the JMS Administrative objects that serve as a link between the JMS application and the physical queues and topics in the queue manager.
 This JNDI is in the form of a file named ".bindings".

 In Windows and in Linux x86, in addition to the JMSAdmin tool, the GUI MQ Explorer tool can be used to populate the JNDI into a file named ".bindings".

 - The necessary customization for the environment in order to run JMS programs in UNIX